komjaur/runescape-clone-study-js-html-css-web/README.md

 ## Server Setup

-The project now includes a small PHP backend for user logins.
-Configure `php/db.php` with your MySQL credentials and run the SQL in `php/schema.sql` to create the required table.
+The project now includes a small PHP backend for user logins and server-side saving.
+Configure `php/db.php` with your MySQL credentials and run the SQL in `php/schema.sql` to create the required tables.
 Start a PHP server and open `php/login.php` to begin.
+The game automatically calls `php/save.php` and `php/load.php` to persist your progress.

 ## Recent Improvements

 The prototype now includes:

-- **Persistent saves** using local storage so your progress survives a page refresh.
+- **Persistent saves** stored in MySQL so your progress is available from any browser.
 - **More adventure locations** like the Graveyard and Orc Camp with unique enemies and rewards.
 - **Equipment bonuses** that boost stats when you equip weapons or armor.
 - **NPC shop** to buy and sell basic gear.